-The phrase ‘earnings per share’ actually refers to a formula, whereby a company’s profits or net income is divided by the number of shares outstanding.
-So in essence, you take a company’s total profit and divide it amongst every share of the company.
+Earnings per share (EPS) refers to a formula whereby a company’s profits or net income is divided by the number of shares outstanding.
 This gives you an indication of how much profit ‘per share’ is being returned to shareholders. .
 In this article, we explore everything you need to know about EPS.

 How to calculate EPS